pghvlaans/sbotools/man/post-release/sbofind.1.md

 ## NAME

-**sbofind** - search the local copy of the **slackbuilds.org** tree for a given name
+**sbofind** - search the local copy of the **slackbuilds.org** tree for a given name or names

 ## SYNOPSIS

     sbofind [-h|-v]

-    sbofind [-etiRrq] search_term
+    sbofind [-etiRrq] search_term (search_term)

 ## DESCRIPTION

-**sbofind** searches the names of all available SlackBuilds for a given term.
+**sbofind** searches the names of all available SlackBuilds for one or more search terms.
 It reports back any SlackBuilds found along with path and version information.
 This is equivalent to running

     cd /usr/ports; make search name=$search_term display=name,path